Trial opens in suit over Border Patrol detention conditions

 Although the lawsuit predates last year’s surge in immigrant arrivals, it illustrates some of the challenges posed when migrants are detained, especially if they are children.

-“What happens with these detainees, how these human beings are affected by those conditions and why, that’s what this case is about,” Bury said.
+“What happens with these detainees, how these human beings are affected by those conditions and why, that’s what this case is about,” Bury said as the trial opened.

-Nearly 852,000 people — largely families with children — were apprehended last fiscal year.
-This prompted cries of a crisis at the border from government officials looking to stem the numbers and widespread allegations of subpar conditions in facilities that are designed for short-term stays for adults.

 In 2017, Bury said the agency violated court orders by failing to preserve surveillance footage that it was required to turn over.
 Bury partially granted a motion to hold the Tucson Sector in civil contempt over video files that were irreparably damaged, agreeing the agency knew about the bad files but didn’t notify plaintiffs.